TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Other.rst

     TypoScript code.

-    This top-level object is available after the template is cached, objects in it can therefore be referenced by using the :ref:`reference operator <t3coreapi:typoscript-syntax-syntax-object-referencing>` :typoscript:`=<`.
+    This top-level object is available after the template is cached, objects in it can therefore be referenced by using the :ref:`reference operator <typoscript-syntax-syntax-object-referencing>` :typoscript:`=<`.
     Just like with a :confval:`tlo-temp` object copying is also possible.